-8 Around 30% of states have letter grading scales (Alabama, Arizona, Florida, Indiana, Louisiana, Maine, Mississippi, New Mexico, New York, Ohio, Oklahoma, Texas, Utah, Georgia).
+&lt;sup>9 Around 30% of states have letter grading scales (Alabama, Arizona, Florida, Indiana, Louisiana, Maine, Mississippi, New Mexico, New York, Ohio, Oklahoma, Texas, Utah, Georgia).

-- to Georgia where A schools need about four-fifths of the points or above are considered A schools). - The results indicate that a C school in Georgia would be an A school in Louisiana, a D school in Georgia would be a B school in Louisiana, and a F school in Georgia would be a C school in Louisiana. - The results are similar when Georgia's school grading scale is compared to Florida's.
+- Overall, Table 5 shows that Georgia's letter grade scale is more stringent than Louisiana's and Florida's.
+This is consistent across all letter grades. - For example, an A school in Louisiana is 100 out of 150 or roughly schools gaining about two-thirds or above of the possible points on the school performance measure (compared to Georgia where A schools need about four-fifths of the points or above to be considered A schools). - The results indicate that a C school in Georgia would be an A school in Louisiana, a D school in Georgia would be a B school in Louisiana, and an F school in Georgia would be a C school in Louisiana. - The results are similar when Georgia's school grading scale is compared to Florida's.